Inspirations

 by Valve

 Sorry for being a Portal 2 hater, but the original completely changed how I thought about storytelling when I first played it in 2008.
-The pure efficiency of the restricted narrative scope and the deliberate moral ambiguity of GladOS's dialogue is unmatched in any game since, including its own sequel.
+The efficiency of Portal's restricted narrative scope and the deliberate ambiguity of GladOS's dialogue is unmatched in any game since, including its own sequel.

 Bastion